 \subsection{Binomial Model}

-The Binomial Model is based on the main assumption that the price of the underlying asset, which is the stock in this case, can change in only two possible ways: either going up or going down, in the next time step.
+The Binomial Model is based on the key assumption that the price of the underlying asset, in this case the stock, can move in only two possible directions: either up or down in the next time step.
 These stock prices can be estimated using Geometric Brownian motion:

-where $S_t$ is a stock price at time $t$, $\mu$ is a drift, $\sigma$ is an volatility of the stock, and $W_t$ is a Wiener process.\\ Note that in the next step $\delta t$, the the Geometric Brownian motion can be approximated into two possible values \cite{Ross}:
+where $S_t$ is the stock price at time $t$, $\mu$ is the drift, $\sigma$ is the volatility of the stock, and $W_t$ is a Wiener process.
+Note that in the next time step $\delta t$, the Geometric Brownian motion can be approximated by two possible values: \cite{Ross}:

-Assume that the next time step, at time $T$, is the maturity of a call option with strike price $K$, the value of the function in that step can be determined by the function:
+Assume that the next time step, at time $T$, is the maturity of a call option with strike price $K$.
+The value of the option at that step can be determined by the following function:

-where $S(T)$ is the price of the stock at time $T$ (the maturity of the call option).\\
+where $S(T)$ is the price of the stock at time $T$, the maturity of the call option.

-Since we assume that the price of the stock can go in only two directions in the next step, we can separately calculate the value of the call option as follows:
+Since we assume that the stock price can move in only two directions in the next step, we can calculate the value of the call option for each scenario as follows:

 Then, A single-step Binomial Model is formulated as shown below: